ln-markets/trading-bot/README.md

 # LN Markets Python Bot

-Simple bots for algorithmic trading with LN Markets API.
+A simple bot for algorithmic trading with LN Markets API.

 > :warning: CAUTION: Use at your own risk.
 This repo is meant to be a reference and created for educational purposes only.
 Please use carefully, preferably on Testnet or with small amounts.

 ## Install